| To Be Mayor of Las Vegas... Current mood: amused Category: Life Election 2007 General Information

 (2) a current utility bill, bank statement, paycheck, or document issued by a governmental entity, including, without limitation, a check, which indicates the candidate's name and address.
 When filing for office, a complete filing packet will be provided.
 This packet will contain all forms, instructions and general information necessary to comply with the requirements of Las Vegas City Charter, Las Vegas Municipal Code, and Nevada Revised Statutes.

-Using a nickname on the ballot: A nickname of not more than 10 letters may be used on the ballot; however, it must be in quotation marks and appear immediately before the candidate's surname.
+A nickname of not more than 10 letters may be used on the ballot; however, it must be in quotation marks and appear immediately before the candidate's surname.
 Other provisions apply under NRS 293.2565.

 QUALIFICATIONS FOR OFFICE